DevOpsKev/devops-coach/README.md

 Save and close the file `./Author/Chapters/000.md`.

 Starting again from the project root directory, using the terminal run the following command.
+Including the `-t` test option will include the '000.md' example chapter when compiling the ebook.

-`sh ./build-local.sh --test`
+`sh ./build-local.sh -t`

 Using Finder again navigate to /Build/Out/ from within the project root directory.
 Right click 'DevOps Coach.epub' and select open with (Books).